chrissamouchos/Software-for-a-simple-university-secretariat/README.md

 ## Commands
 The implemented command that the user can call are(either by entering the full string or by just typing the first letter):
 ```
-exit		/*Exit the program and free all allocate memory	*/
+exit		//Exit the program and free all allocate memory

-insert 		/*Insert manually via console new Student object*/
+insert 		//Insert manually via console new Student object

-look-up		/*Search Student with id, print its values		*/
+look-up		//Search Student with id, print its values

-number		/*Print all student_ids of given year 			*/
+number		//Print all student_ids of given year

-count 		/*Print number of students of given year 		*/
+count 		//Print number of students of given year

-average 	/*Compute and print average gpa given the year 	*/
+average 	//Compute and print average gpa given the year

-top			/*Find and print best num students given the year*/
+top			//Find and print best num students given the year

-minimum 	/*Print student with minimum gpa given the year */
+minimum 	/*Print student with minimum gpa given the year

-postal_code /*Print rank of num-th most common zips 		*/
+postal_code //Print rank of num-th most common zips

-deletion	/*Delete a student 								*/
+deletion	//Delete a student
 ```
-*Note: deletion is to be implemented and postal_code returns segmentation fault, in later releases this probleb will be fixed.*
+*Note: deletion is to be implemented and postal_code returns segmentation fault, in later releases this problem will be fixed.*